johnjosephhorton/johnjosephhorton.github.io/papers/ride-sharing-markets-re-equilibrate/index.md

 [Jonathan Hall](https://www.linkedin.com/in/jonathan-hall-451b552), [John J. Horton](../../index.html), [Dan Knoepfle](https://www.linkedin.com/in/daniel-knoepfle)

 **Status:** R&R at Journal of Economics & Management Strategy

 **Last updated:** 2023-01

+## Summary

+Following Uber-initiated fare increases, drivers make more money per trip and, initially, more per hour-worked.
+Drivers begin to work more hours.
+However, this increase in hours-worked—combined with a reduction in demand from a higher fare—has a business stealing effect, with drivers spending a smaller fraction of working hours transporting passengers.
+This market adjustment brings the hourly earnings rate back to about the rate that prevailed before the fare increase, in roughly two months.
+Passengers are partially compensated for higher prices by shorter wait times, but during the period covered by our data, fare increases likely reduced passenger welfare.

 ## Paper links